 Conducting a DIY Pinterest analysis on your account is one of the most strategic steps you can take to grow your traffic from this incredible visual search engine.
 The best part is, you get to use both sides of your brain!
-First, you’ll need to do the Pinterest analysis using the analytical part of your mind, then tap into the creative side of your mind and develop a strategic and visual plan to attract more views, clicks and saves on your pins.
+First, you’ll need to do the Pinterest account audit using the analytical part of your mind, then tap into the creative side of your mind and develop a strategic and visual plan to attract more views, clicks and saves on your pins.

 This DIY Pinterest analysis checklist is super easy to follow, even for those of you who would prefer to stay away from numbers and metrics. 😉 And it won’t take much time!
 In fact, we recommend spending no more than one hour reviewing your account and no more than another hour creating a plan for improvement.
 A 2 hour investment of your time can help you…

 - get more of your pins found in search